donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/ana.jpg" alt="Ana" width="200px"/>

 The lecture notes style of the book is still extremely present and I like it.
-The projects/exercises are wonderful, I wish more books did that.
+The exercises-as-projects are a wonderful idea, I wish more books did this.
 I particularly liked the presentation of the compatibility of symplectic, riemannian and complex structures on a manifold.
 I just wish the subject was better motivated, it's a bit bland.
 Personally, I think I might like this book better:

 **[An Introduction to Symplectic Geometry](https://www.amazon.com/Introduction-Symplectic-Geometry-Graduate-Mathematics/dp/0821820567/)**, *Rolf Berndt*